Lovely (Billie Eilish and Khalid song): Commercial performance

 "Lovely" first entered the Bubbling Under Hot 100 chart at number two on May 4, 2018.
 The track rose to number 64 on the US Billboard Hot 100 chart on January 25, 2019.
 Following the release of Eilish's debut studio album When We All Fall Asleep, Where Do We Go?, "Lovely" re-entered the chart at number 85.
 At the same time, Eilish broke the record for the most simultaneous Hot 100 entries for a female artist.
-"Lovely" received a double-platinum certification by the Recording Industry Association of America (RIAA), which denotes track-equivalent sales of two million units based on sales and streams.
+"Lovely" received a diamond certification from the Recording Industry Association of America (RIAA), which denotes track-equivalent sales of ten million units based on sales and streams.

 In the United Kingdom, the single peaked at number 47 on the UK Singles Chart—Eilish's first song to chart in the UK.
-It received a platinum certification from the British Phonographic Industry (BPI), which denotes track-equivalent sales of 600,000 units.
-"Lovely" peaked at number 46 on the Canadian Hot 100 and received quadruplet platinum certification by Music Canada (MC).
+It received triple-platinum certification from the British Phonographic Industry (BPI), which denotes track-equivalent sales of 1,800,000 units.
+"Lovely" peaked at number 46 on the Canadian Hot 100 and received diamond certification by Music Canada (MC).
 It was more commercially successful in Australia, peaking at number five on the ARIA Charts.
-It received a 9× certification by the Australian Recording Industry Association (ARIA), which denotes track-equivalent sales of 630,000 units based on sales and streams.
+It received a 13× certification by the Australian Recording Industry Association (ARIA), which denotes track-equivalent sales of 910,000 units based on sales and streams.

-The song has amounted over 2 billion streams on Spotify, making it one of the most streamed songs on the platform.